 - Wash your hair less.
 The equation is simple.
 Less hair washing equals saving more water.
 Besides, if you wash your hair everyday, the natural oils that keep your hair soft and shiny gets stripped.
 I try really hard to wash my hair twice a week, most of the time, three, but I’m trying to using less water overall.
 My solution is using a non-aerosol dry shampoo.
 You can also try this dry shampoo with biotin to help with hair health.

 - Use refillable/recyclable products.
 Take advantage of this tip because some brands will give you a discount for buying refills!
 I know L’Occitane has a recycling program.
-And Summer Fridays is coming out with one very soon too!
+Summer Fridays also has a recycling program where you send in 5 tubes you’ve finished and you’ll get a free travel-sized mask.

 - Look for eco-conscious brands making cruelty-free products.
 I know research can be daunting on for this habit.
 However, that’s what I’m here for and blogs like Ethical Elephant who have already done the research.

 - Eat less meat.
 Personally, I’ve chosen to eat less meat as it makes me physically feel better.
 However, I’m not here to tell you to go completely vegetarian or vegan as I understand everyone’s preferences, health, and lifestyle is different.
+You don’t have to make a complete lifestyle change.
 This is just one option on how you can help our planet.
-And you don’t have to make a complete lifestyle change.
 Doing #MeatlessMonday can help a lot.
-If you want to know more, I’d reach out to a friend who’s a vegetarian and vegan to open up a discussion.
+If you want to know more, I’d reach out to a friend who’s a vegetarian/vegan to open up a discussion.

 - Stop single-use plastic bottles.
-I love Perrier, but have switched from purchasing a monthly case of their plastic bottles to cans.
+This is probably the easiest to do of all eco-friendly habits to adopt.
+I love Perrier, but have completely switched from purchasing a monthly case of their plastic bottles to cans.
 Additionally, I was gifted a Yeti tumbler for my birthday recently and that thing truly works!
-I’ve been drinking more water too!
+I’ve been drinking more water because it of it too!

 - Switch to glass food containers.
-Instead of plastic food containers, check out these glass food containers with a bamboo lid!
-Or if you’re into health and fitness, you can get these meal prep glass food containers with bamboo lid.
+Instead of plastic food containers, check out these glass food containers with a bamboo lids!
+Or if you’re into health and fitness, you can get these meal prep glass food containers.

 - Choose to use no straws when eating out.
 Or bring your own.
 Straws are a huge waste problem.
 They’re too small to recycle so it ends up in our landfills and oceans.
 If you have to have straws, check out metal ones (I’ve seen some at Home Goods) or these sturdy glass straws.
 You can either get the bent or straight style or both.
 Most come in cases too.
 Check out this artist’s art installation made of straw to demonstrate how problematic single-use plastic really is.